 You’re sitting at dinner talking about needing new running shoes.
 The next day, your phone shows you ads for running shoes.
-Coincidence?
-Or is your phone secretly listening to your conversations?
+Coincidence, or is your phone listening to you and showing ads based on your conversations?

-This has happened to me, and I’m guessing it has happened to you as well.
-It sure creeped me out the first time.
-I was driving along talking about camping with the kids, and within a day or so I was seeing ads for tents.
-I instantly did the math: 1 + 1 = 2.
-My phone was obviously listening to me!
+It certainly feels that way.
+This happened to me once while talking about camping with my kids.
+Within a day I was seeing ads for tents everywhere.
+My brain instantly did the math: 1 + 1 = 2.
+My phone must be listening.
 Right?

 Let’s address the elephant in the room.
 Is it technically possible for your phone to listen to you?
 Yes.
 Is it actually happening on a massive scale for advertising purposes?
-There’s no credible public evidence it’s happening at massive scale for ad targeting, and large-scale testing hasn’t found it.
+Well, it’s complicated.

 In 2024, Cox Media Group materials promoted something they called “Active Listening.”
 After news outlets reported on their marketing materials, Google removed CMG from its partner program, and Meta and Amazon publicly distanced themselves.
 CMG later issued a statement denying that it “listened” to consumers through their devices.